2008 Knoxville church shooting

-The Tennessee Valley Unitarian Universalist Church Shooting was a mass shooting that occurred on July 27, 2008 when an unemployed Tennessee truck driver named Jim David Adkisson went on a shooting rampage at the Tennessee Valley Unitarian Universalist Church in Knoxville, Tennessee.
+On July 27, 2008, a mass shooting took place at the Tennessee Valley Unitarian Universalist Church in Knoxville, Tennessee, United States.
+The shooter was identified as an unemployed truck driver named Jim David Adkisson.
 Adkisson opened fire on members of the congregation during a church youth performance, killing two people and wounding six others before he was restrained by church members; according to police, he had planned to keep shooting until the police arrived and killed him.

-A letter, or "manifesto," found in his vehicle after the shooting attributed his motivation for the rampage as a hatred of liberals, Democrats, African Americans, and homosexuals.
-In the letter he also described what he believed to be the cult-like atmosphere of the church.
+A letter, or "manifesto", found in his vehicle after the shooting attributed his motivation for the rampage as a hatred of liberals, Democrats, African Americans, and homosexuals.
+In the letter, he also described what he believed to be the cult-like atmosphere of the church.
 Adkisson pled guilty to two counts of murder and received a sentence of life in prison without parole.

 Shooting

 The Unitarian Universalist church hosted a youth performance of Annie Jr. Some 200 people were watching the performance by 25 children when Adkisson entered the church and opened fire on the audience.
 60-year-old Greg McKendry, a longtime church member and usher who deliberately stood in front of the gunman to protect others, was killed at the scene.
 A 61-year-old woman, Linda Kraeger, died from wounds suffered during the attack later that night.
-Kraeger was a member of Westside Unitarian Universalist Church in Farragut.
+Kraeger was a member of the Westside Unitarian Universalist Church in Farragut.
+Seven people were non-fatally injured, including six injuries from gunfire and one accidental escape injury.

-The shooter was stopped when church members John Bohstedt, Robert Birdwell, Arthur Bolds, and Terry Uselton, along with visitor Jamie Parkey, restrained him.
+The shooter was stopped when church members John Bohstedt, Robert Birdwell, Arthur Bolds and Terry Uselton, along with visitor Jamie Parkey, restrained him.

-The perpetrator
+Perpetrator

 Jim David Adkisson (born June 25, 1950) was a former private in the United States Army from 1974 to 1977.
 After his arrest, he said that he was motivated by hatred of Democrats, liberals, African Americans and homosexuals.
 According to an affidavit by one of the officers who interviewed Adkisson on July 27, 2008:

 During the interview Adkisson stated that he had targeted the church because of its liberal teachings and his belief that all liberals should be killed because they were ruining the country, and that he felt that the Democrats had tied his country's hands in the war on terror and they had ruined every institution in America with the aid of major media outlets.
-Adkisson made statements that because he could not get to the leaders of the liberal movement that he would then target those that had voted them into office.
+Adkisson made statements that because he could not get to the leaders of the liberal movement that he would then target those who had voted them into office.
 Adkisson stated that he had held these beliefs for about the last ten years.

 Additionally, one of Adkisson's former wives had been a member (in the 1990s) of the church where the attack occurred.

 Adkisson's manifesto also cited the inability to find a job.
 His manifesto stated that he intended to keep shooting until police arrived and expected to be killed by police.
 Adkisson had a waist satchel with more ammunition, totaling 76 shells of #4 shot.